Class 24s at LJ

 Also present was 24073, with its characteristic half-missing disc, with 24063 behind.
 25% of the entire Class 24 fleet was present here on this day.
 20th August 1977.

-An atmospheric scene at Llandudno Junction as 24082 stands on shed amidst the smoke of small fires burning on a bitterly cold January 5th 1978.
+An atmospheric scene at Llandudno Junction as 24082 stands on shed amidst the smoke of small fires burning on a bitterly cold January 5th 1979.
+The loco has 8 weeks left in service.

 24081 on shed on 1st August 1979.
 Change the colour of the engine and carriage, and this view with its coal heap and gas lamp could have been taken 20 years earlier.